Science conference slams ‘deeply disturbing’ baby gene-editing claim

 “Its flaws include an inadequate medical indication, a poorly designed study protocol, a failure to meet ethical standards for protecting the welfare of research subjects, and a lack of transparency in the development, review and conduct of clinical procedures,” it added.

 University professor He, based in the southern Chinese city of Shenzhen, said the twin girls, born a few weeks ago, had their DNA altered to prevent them from contracting HIV.
-Eight volunteer couples – HIV-positive fathers and HIV-negative mothers – signed up to the trial, with one dropping out before it was paused.
+Eight volunteer couples — HIV-positive fathers and HIV-negative mothers — signed up to the trial, with one dropping out before it was put on hold.

 He said there had been “another potential pregnancy” involving a second couple, but it is unclear whether that pregnancy is still ongoing.